 Additional reading about processing jams and jellies and storing home-canned foods:

+Reduced sugar jams and jellies may deteriorate in color and texture more quickly as they lack the full preservative effects of the sugar.
+Some fruits may darken more quickly with less sugar present.
 Flavor changes that occur over time become more evident if they are usually otherwise masked by the sugar.

 Freezer/refrigerator jams and jellies are a distinct category of products that have to be stored in the refrigerator (usually up to 3 weeks) or frozen for up to a year.

 It is always a good practice to carefully examine all home-canned jars of food for signs of spoilage